 - New or infrequent users are strongly advised to use the free e-learning module to familiarise themselves with the application process, layout, functionality and navigation available in IRAS.

 - The dataset and application forms generated for your project depend on how you complete the project filter in IRAS.
 Therefore you should ensure you refer to the guidance provided and answer all the questions in the filter before proceeding.

 - IRAS includes functionality that allows declarations to be electronically authorised.
-This can speed up the process of collecting authorisations.
+This is mandatory for some applications and can speed up the process of collecting authorisations.
 However, you should be aware that those authorising must have an IRAS account.
-Please refer to the guidance provided in IRAS.
+Please refer to the electronic authorisation guidance provided in IRAS.